Your Cart is Empty

 Thinking about Back to School?
-Our 10 Step Checklist for Back to School covers school supplies, school lunches and getting the kids looking forward to heading back to school and making preparation easier for you.
+Our 10 Step Checklist for Back to School has been revised for the 2023 school year, it covers school supplies, school lunches and getting the kids looking forward to heading back to school and making preparation easier for you.
 We recommend starting our Back to School checklist a week before school goes back to set everyone up for a smooth transition.

 Holidays can mean a relaxed bedtime schedule.
 Don’t leave it until the night before school to adjust the sleep times.
 Starting a week before will get the kids back into routine and buy you back some extra time in the evenings.
 Don't forget to set the alarm for the morning too!

 No more time for rolling breakfasts, time to make sure everyone has a nutritious breakfast to start their day, including you!
 Smoothies packed with protein, fruit/veg are our go to for a quick, delicious breakfast that can be eaten on the run and kept cold in our Mini Montii Smoothie Cups.